Matholiver123/Matholiver123/README.md

 </div>

-### <div align="center">I’ve been freelancing as a full-stack developer since 2013.
-Always excited to learn new things and build amazing projects.</div>
+### <div align="center">I’ve been starting my journey as a full-stack developer.
+I’m always excited to learn new things and build amazing projects.</div>

 - 🔭 I’m currently studying **Hyperledger** and **Kubernetes** to improve my skills in blockchain and cloud technologies.